How to Rotate and Straighten Images in Photoshop CC

 Once the image looks straight, release your mouse button.
 The overlay in front of the image will switch back to the Rule of Thirds 3 x 3 grid:

 At this point, you can resize the crop border as needed by clicking and dragging any of the handles around the border.
-I covered resizing the crop border in detail in our How To Crop Images tutorial, so here, I'll quickly resize the border to make it a bit smaller, and I'll click and drag inside the crop border to reposition the image:
+I covered resizing the crop border in detail in our first lesson in this chapter.
+So here, I'll quickly resize the border to make it a bit smaller, and I'll click and drag inside the crop border to reposition the image:

 When you're happy with how things look, press Enter (Win) / Return (Mac) on your keyboard to commit the crop.
 Here's my result, a definite improvement over the original version: